msafirijuma/fine-furniture/README.md

 # FINE FURNITURE TZ

-##DESIGN
+## DESIGN

-- We, Fine Furniture deal with making homes', offices' furnitures.
-Also designing and maintenance of furnitures.
+- We, Fine Furniture deal with making different kinds of furniture for homes, offices.
+Also we are dealing in designing and maintenance of furnitures.

-## OFFiCE FURNITURES
+## OFFICE FURNITURES

 - We are making, designing, and maintaining funitures like tables, chairs, boards,and others.

 ## HOME FURNITURES

-- Also we are making, designing diffrent styles and fashion for home furnitures like tables, beds, TV showcases, wadrobes, sofas, and much more.
+- Also we are making, designing different styles and fashion for home furnitures like tables, beds, TV showcases, wadrobes, sofas, and much more.